The-Young-Programmer/C-CPP-Programming/Tutorials/C++ Basic Tutorials/Simple Programs/BASIC/Basic Program List.md

 <br>

-### Put your phone on Desktop mode for easy access
+*Put your phone in desktop mode for easy access*

 <br>